-Question: What happens to Bullet 2.x and the Bullet 3 OpenCL implementation?
-Answer: pybullet is wrapping the Bullet C-API.
-We will put the Bullet 3 OpenCL GPU API (and future Bullet 4.x API) behind this C-API.
-So if you use pybullet or the C-API you are future-proof.
-Not to be confused with the Bullet 2.x C++ API.
-Question: Should I use torgue/force control or velocity/position control mode?
+What happens to Bullet 2.x and the Bullet 3 OpenCL implementation?

+Should I use torque/force control or velocity/position control mode?

 In general it is best to start with position or velocity control.

 It will take much more effort to get force/torque control working reliably.

-Question: How to turn off gravity only for some parts of a robot (for example the arm)?
-Answer: At the moment this is not exposed, so you would need to either turn of gravity acceleration for all objects, and manually apply gravity for the objects that need it.
+How to turn off gravity only for some parts of a robot (for example the arm)?

+At the moment this is not exposed, so you would need to either turn of gravity acceleration for all objects, and manually apply gravity for the objects that need it.
 Or you can actively compute gravity compensation forces, like happens on a real robot.
 Since Bullet has a full constraint system, it would be trivial to compute those anti-gravity forces: You could run a second simulation (pybullet lets you connect to multiple physics servers) and position the robot under gravity, set joint position control to keep the position as desired, and gather those 'anti-gravity' forces.
 Then apply those in the main simulation.

-Question: How to scale up/down objects?
-Answer: Scaling of visual shapes and collision shapes is part of most file formats, such as URDF and SDF.
-There is currently no programmatic access to modify scaling after loading.
+How to scale up/down objects?

+You can use the globalScaleFactor value as optional argument to loadURDF and loadSDF.
+Otherwise scaling of visual shapes and collision shapes is part of most file formats, such as URDF and SDF.
+At the moment you cannot rescale objects.

-Question:How can I get textures in my models?Answer:You can use the Wavefront .obj file format.
+How can I get textures in my models?

+You can use the Wavefront .obj file format.
 This will support material files (.mtl).
 There are various examples using textures in the Bullet/data folder.
-There is no programmatic way of changing textures (aside from using TinyRenderer, the C++ software renderer to get camera image data).
+You can change the texture for existing textured objects using the 'changeTexture' API.

-Question: Which texture file formats are valid for pybullet?
+Which texture file formats are valid for pybullet?

-Answer: Bullet uses stb_image to load texture files, which loads PNG, JPG,TGA, GIF etc. see stb_image.h for details.
+Bullet uses stb_image to load texture files, which loads PNG, JPG,TGA, GIF etc.

+see stb_image.h for details.

-Question:How can I improve the performance and stability of the collision detection?Answer:There are many ways to optimize, for example:
+How can I improve the performance and stability of the collision detection?

+There are many ways to optimize, for example: